eciii/pkdb/APT.md

 	Files: `$P/apt-daily-upgrade.timer` and `$P/apt-daily-upgrade.service`
 	This timer is in charge of installing the previously downloaded updates

 Both timers execute the shell script `/usr/lib/apt/apt.systemd.daily` (which also belongs to APT).
-This script is executed by the `apt-daily` timer with the argument `update` and by the `apt-daily-upgrade` timer with the argument `install`.
+The `apt-daily` timer executes the script with the argument `update` and the `apt-daily-upgrade` timer executes the script with the argument `install`.

----

-**Daily systemd timers**
+Previously APT used a cronjob for this

 **Fact**: Relation with the [[unattended-upgrades]] package.